- Nice to Meet You, Mr. Bacterium

 Caesarean sections are a much different story – newborn infants are covered with the bacteria of other people’s skin first, not necessarily even the mother’s, in spite of sterile hospital procedures.
 Their microbiome beginnings are far less diverse, and most likely far less appropriate and healthy, than vaginal birth babies.

-I predict that as we learn more about our early flora, C-section babies will be inoculated somehow with bacteria, etc. from their mother’s vaginal tract – or at least somehow given a set of bacteria that scientists think is optimal, probably starting out very regimented and somewhat like vaccines, and eventually coming around to realizing that God knew best and just using the mother’s own composition of microbiotics.
+I predict that as we learn more about our early flora, C-section babies will be inoculated somehow with bacteria, etc. from their mother’s vaginal tract – or at least somehow given a set of bacteria that scientists think is optimal, probably starting out very regimented and eventually coming around to realizing that God knew best and just using the mother’s own composition of microbiotics.

 There’s Some Interference on the Line